-14. The greatest ability to penetrate into the cerebrospinal fluid have:
+14. The greatest ability to penetrate into the cerebrospinal fluid is a distinctive feature of:

 - a) First-generation cephalosporins;

 - b) Second-generation cephalosporins;

 - c) Third-generation cephalosporins;

 - d) Fourth-generation cephalosporins.

 15. Features of aztreonam:

 - a) Has a narrow spectrum of activity;

 - b) Is inactivated by beta-lactamases;

 - c) Resistant to beta-lactamases;

 - d) Inhibits RNA synthesis on ribosomes;

 - e) Inhibits microbial cell wall synthesis;

 - f) Is administered orally;

 - g) Is administered parenterally.